 - Wildlife Cruise of Noss National Nature Reserve and Bressay

-A very short leisurely walk to the nearby pier slipway starts our morning cruise to the stunning Noss National Nature Reserve and the isle of Bressay.
-We get close to the 25,000 seabirds who nest on these noisy cliffs and we keep an eye open for seals, porpoises, whales, otters and dolphins.
+Following a light lunch at the museum’s café we take a leisurely walk to the nearby pier slipway for our afternoon cruise to the stunning Noss National Nature Reserve and the isle of Bressay.
+We get close to the 25,000 seabirds who nest on these noisy cliffs and we also keep an eye open for seals, porpoises, whales, otters and dolphins.
+(Overnight Lerwick, Shetland) BL

 Kirkwall, Orkney - 9 nights